The-NoiSy-BoY/Kotlin-JavaFX-Gradle-SimpleSetup/README.md

-To clone and make changes to this project, fill the form here
+To clone and make changes to this project, fill the form https://www.google.com

 # Kotlin-JavaFX-Gradle-SimpleSetup
 The simplest and best setup for kotlin project with JavaFX and Gradle.